Skip to content

 Once the build has finished you'll find the binaries here:

-• ./Source/Daemon/waechterd - the daemon binary
+• ./Source/Daemon/waechterd - the daemon binary,

-• ./Source/Daemon/Net/IPLinkProc/waechter-iplink - utility binary
+• ./Source/Daemon/Net/IPLinkProc/waechter-iplink - utility binary and

-• ./Source/Gui/waechter - the GUI
+• ./Source/Gui/waechter - the GUI.

-The GUI is self contained and can be placed anywhere you want.
-The waechterd and waechter-iplink binary need to placed together in a folder.
 The daemon also needs a config file, if none is provided it will use the defaults which most likely won't work.
-An example config is provided in Meta/waechterd.ini.
+An example config is provided in Meta/Package/waechterd.ini.
+The AUR package also installs this file to /etc/waechterd/waechterd.ini.

 You'll have to adjust the following entries: